 - Stylesheet and citation pattern should comply with MLA 7th or 8th Edition format.

 - Citation MUST be prepared manually and NOT by using MS Office Word’s mechanism.
-May preferably have footnotes, if needed.
-Footnotes MUST be created by using MS Office Word’s mechanism.
-May have endnotes, if needed.
-Endnotes MUST be created manually and NOT by using MS Office Word’s mechanism.
+May preferably have footnotes, instead of endnotes, if needed.

 NO Article Processing Charges (APC), Article Submission Charges & Publication Charges